-In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
+In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has one item that qualifies for reporting in this category.
+The District has two items that qualify for reporting in this category.
 The District reports a deferred inflow of resources related to pensions in the Statement of Net Position.
-For additional information on these deferred inflows related to pensions, see Note 8.
+For additional information on the deferred inflows related to pensions, see Note 9.
+The District also reports deferred inflow of resources in the Statement of Net Position related to other post-employment retirement benefits.
+For additional information on the deferred inflows related to other post-employment retirement benefits, see Note 11.